Module 7 of 10

 That's it.
 From now on, every time you start or end a Claude Code session, your configuration is automatically backed up.
 You'll never think about it, and you'll never lose your setup.

-Optional but recommended: If you have a GitHub account, you can push these backups to GitHub for offsite storage.
-Create a private repository and add it as a remote:
+Optional but recommended: If you have a GitHub account, the setup prompt can also connect these backups to a private GitHub repository for offsite storage.
+When enabled, the hook script adds a push step:

 The & at the end means the push happens in the background — it doesn't slow down your session start.